ranyitz/rules-manager/tests/fixtures/workspaces-partial-configs/packages/with-config/rules/package-one.md

 # Package One Rule

-This rule belongs to the first package in the partial configs workspace.
+This rule belongs to the first package in the partial configs monorepo.